dimforge/ncollide/bounding_volumes/bounding_sphere.md

 `bounding_volume.bounding_sphere(...)` does under the hood), the compiler might sometimes fail to infer correctly the types involved in the trait implementation and output a cryptic error message.
-Also note that the `BoundingVolume` trait actually takes the bounding volume type as a type parameter.
+Also note that the `HasBoundingVolume` trait actually takes the bounding volume type as a type parameter.
 Therefore, you may have to specify explicitly the return type of the method in order to use it, e.g. `let bs: BoundingSphere<Pnt3<f32>> = g.bounding_volume(m);`.